MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/6-exercise-monitor-troubleshoot-performance.md

 We know from earlier diagnostics that a high number of requests constantly were in a RUNNABLE status along with almost 100% CPU.
 Query Store comes with reports to look at possible performance bottlenecks to due waits on resources.

 Below the Top Resource Consuming Queries report in SSMS is a report called Query Wait Statistics.
 Click on this report and hover over the bar chart.
-Your results should look like the following:<br>
+Your results should look like the following:

 ![SSMS_Top_Wait_Stats](../media/SSMS_Top_Wait_Stats.png)